naturalis/cl-provision/oob-server/README.md

 passwd cumulus
 echo "cumulus ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/10_cumulus
 ```
-- Add parameters to dhcpd.conf and restart the DHCP server
+- Add parameters to DHCP server or dhcpd.conf and restart the DHCP server
 ```bash
 vim /etc/dhcp/dhcpd.conf